manuelbieh/react-book/introduction/off-to-the-deep-end.md

 </html>
 ```

 We build up the bare bones set up for a regular HTML document and load in **React** and **ReactDOM** in their latest _stable_ version from unpkg-CDN.
 We can now use React and ReactDOM as a global variable in the window object as `window.React` and `window.ReactDOM`.
-Apart from that we only see a an empty page here with an empty `<div id="root"></div>`.
+Apart from that we only see an empty page here with an empty `<div id="root"></div>`.
 This div is going to be used as our **mount node** to show our first React component.

 {% hint style="info" %}
 If we deal with a number of React components, we normally refer to this as an **app**, **web app** or **single page app**.
 The boundaries of when we call a component an app are fluid though.
 A few developers talk of an **app** if we only have a single component in our code.
 A clear definition of this does not exist though.